serbrech/geth-truffle-docker/README.md

 This docker compose will give you in one command line:
 - [**Ethereum go-client (geth)**](https://github.com/ethereum/go-ethereum/wiki/geth) running on port 8544 with
-  - A default account, already unlocked
+  - 2 ethereum accounts, already unlocked
   - Connected to Geneva devchain (network ID=2017042099)
   - Mining the blocks
   - Data are saved out of the container on your host in `/root/.ethereum`, so no problem if you delete the container